In 2026, we’re running one session of the Plan Like a Pro course, starting June 15.

 The course curriculum follows a set schedule, with one topic being covered most weeks.
 The PLAP curriculum is almost identical to our guided trip curriculum.

 The course is comprised of reading materials, assignments with in-depth feedback, discussions and three virtual meetings.
-To communicate with students and distribute materials, we use Google Classroom, which is both user-friendly and amply functional.
+To communicate with students and distribute materials, we use Google Classroom.

 Early on you will be asked to identify a “goal trip” that will serve as a foundation for later topics and assignments.
 The learning is not merely hypothetical — by the end of the course, you should be fully prepared to undertake this itinerary.